nytud/emtsv/README.md

 - `tok-udpos`: From tokenisation to POS-tagging in UD format, same as `emToken,emMorph,emTag,emmorph2ud`
 - `tok-dep`: From tokenisation to dependency parsing, same as `emToken,emMorph,emTag,emmorph2ud,emDep-ud`
 - `tok-cons`: From tokenisation to constituent parsing, same as `emToken,emMorph,emTag,emCons`
+- `udpipe-pos-parse`: From POS-tagging to dependency parsing in 'one step' with UDPipe, roughly (!) same as `udpipe-pos,udpipe-parse`
+- `udpipe-tok-parse`: From tokenisation to dependency parsing in 'one step' with UDPipe, roughly (!) same as `udpipe-tok,udpipe-pos,udpipe-parse`
+- `udpipe-tok-pos`: From tokenisation to POS-tagging in 'one step' with UDPipe, roughly (!) same as `udpipe-tok,udpipe-pos`

 See [the topology of the current toolchain](doc/emtsv_modules.pdf) for an overview.